drupol/not-a-number.io/_posts/dev/2018-12-27-phptree-a-fast-tree-implementation.md

 Even if I'm not attached to any religion, doing a Christmas tree is a kind of tradition... cats really loves it :-)

 While doing it, it got me thinking about tree based data structure.
-I used to play with trees into [a previous project with Neo4J]({% post_url 2018-01-01-discovering-a-new-database-neo4j %})) and I remember that I loved it.
+I used to play with trees into [a previous project with Neo4J]({% post_url 2018-01-01-discovering-a-new-database-neo4j %}) and I remember that I loved it.

-And even if I remember the vague souvenirs about trees and data structure at university, I started to re-investigate into graphs and trees.
+And even if I have vague souvenirs about trees and data structure from university, I started to re-investigate into graphs and trees.

 <!--break-->